pablodecm/phd_thesis/src/101_chapter_1.md

   massive existing matter in the universe does not notably interact with ordinary matter and radiation, and therefore is referred as *Dark Matter*.
-While its particular nature is still unknown, scientific consensus seem to favour long-lived cold non-baryonic matter as an explanation, predominantly weakly-interacting massive particles (WIMPs).
-The three neutrino types are the only WIMP within the Standard Model, but considering the known upper limits on their masses, they can account for a very small fraction of the total mass of dark matter in the universe.
+While its particular nature is still unknown, scientific consensus seems to favour long-lived cold non-baryonic matter as an explanation, predominantly weakly-interacting massive particles (WIMPs).
+The three neutrino types are the only WIMP within the Standard Model, but considering the known upper limits on their masses, they can only account for a very small fraction of the total mass of dark matter in the universe.